static-web-server/static-web-server/docs/content/features/docker.md

 To give the server a quick try just run the following commands.

-!!! info "Tips"
+!!! tip "Tips"
-    - [Server CLI arguments](/configuration/command-line-arguments/) can be provided directly to the container or omitted as shown below.
+    - [The SWS CLI arguments](/configuration/command-line-arguments/) can be provided directly to the container or omitted as shown below.
-    - It can specify a Docker volume like `-v $HOME/my-public-dir:/public` to overwrite the default root directory.
+    - A Docker volume like `-v $HOME/my-public-dir:/public` can be specified to overwrite the default root directory.

 Run the scratch Docker image (just the binary)